Srinidh123/Srinidh123/README.md

 - 👋 Hi, I’m @Srinidh123
-- 👀 I’m interested in Technologu
+- 👀 I’m interested in Technology
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Web Development, AI & ML
 - 📫 How to reach me ...